manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 expand_keywords
 ~~~~~~~~~~~~~~~

 Expand keywords with exact forms and/or stars when possible.
-Optional,
+The value
+can additionally enumerate options such us exact and star.
-default is 0 (do not expand keywords).
+Optional, default is 0 (do not expand keywords).

 Queries against indexes with ``expand_keywords`` feature enabled are
 internally expanded as follows.
 If the index was built with prefix or